 The Fund's maximum individual security position is 10% of the Fund's net asset value at the time of purchase, although this maximum level is rarely expected to be reached.
 The Fund will generally invest 3-5% of its net assets in any new investment.
 The Fund may invest up to 25% of its total assets in any one industry.
-The Advisor will consider specific risk factors of the individual companies that comprise the Fund's portfolio (e.g., currency exposure, interest rate sensitivity, end market exposure, customer concentration, commodity prices), in addition to the Fund's industry exposure, in an effort to prevent the Fund's portfolio from being overly exposed to a specific factor or industry that could impair the portfolio's return.
+The Advisor will consider specific risk factors of the individual companies that comprise the Fund's portfolio (e.g., currency exposure, interest rate sensitivity, end market exposure, customer concentration, commodity prices), in addition to the Fund's industry that could impair the portfolio's return.